Kamala Harris: Post-vice presidency (2025–present)

 Harris left office on January 20, 2025, and was succeeded by the 50th vice president of the United States, JD Vance.
 She and her husband moved to Los Angeles, where they helped distribute food to victims of the Palisades Fire.

 On February 18, 2025, Harris signed with Creative Artists Agency (CAA) to focus on speaking and publishing opportunities.
-Four days later, she received the Chairman's prize at the 56th NAACP Image Awards.
+Four days later, she received the chairman's prize at the 56th NAACP Image Awards.

 On March 21, 2025, President Trump took away a courtesy normally extended to former vice presidents by revoking Harris's security clearance.

 On April 30, 2025, Harris delivered remarks at a gala for the 20th anniversary of Emerge America in which she criticized the Trump administration, mainly for its handling of the economy and social issues.
 The next week, Vogue reported that Harris made a surprise appearance and her formal debut at the 2025 Met Gala, dressed in half white and black.

 Some speculated that Harris would run in the 2026 California gubernatorial election; in July 2025, she announced she would not.
 According to The Hill, few top Democratic officials have discouraged her from running in the 2028 presidential election, with some publicly saying they would support her should she decide to run.

 Under federal law, former vice presidents receive six months of Secret Service protection.
 Harris's protection would have normally expired on July 21, 2025, but President Biden had extended it for an additional year by signing a directive before he left office.
 On August 28, 2025, President Trump signed a memorandum canceling her protection as of September 1.

 On September 23, 2025, Harris published a memoir, 107 Days, detailing her 2024 presidential campaign.
-She has embarked on an international tour to promote the book.
-Speaking on the BBC's Sunday with Laura Kuenssberg when promoting the book, she said she could "possibly" be a candidate in the 2028 presidential election.
+She embarked on an international tour to promote the book.
+Simon & Schuster CEO Jonathan Karp said the book was one of the best-selling memoirs in the 2020s.

+While promoting the book on the BBC's Sunday with Laura Kuenssberg, Harris said she could "possibly" be a candidate in the 2028 presidential election.
 In the same interview, she wondered whether she should have urged Biden not to run in 2024 and whether her silence was an act of "grace or recklessness".

+Harris has been involved in the 2026 midterm elections, endorsing and campaigning for multiple candidates, including Jasmine Crockett and later James Talarico in the 2026 United States Senate election in Texas.